-- that the school's ICT infrastructure is secure and is not open to misuse or malicious attack; - that users may only access the school's networks through a properly enforced password protection policy, in which passwords are regularly changed; - that the use of the network is regularly monitored in order that any misuse can be reported to the E-Safety Co-ordinator for investigation and action where necessary; - that monitoring software systems are implemented and updated;
+- a. that the school's ICT infrastructure is secure and is not open to misuse or malicious attack: - b. that users may only access the school's networks through a properly enforced password protection policy, in which passwords are regularly changed; - that the use of the network is regularly monitored in order that any misuse can be reported to the E-Safety Co-ordinator for investigation and action where necessary;

+d. that monitoring software systems are implemented and updated as agreed in school policies;

-8.0 School staff
+5. School staff